KUL-recon-lab/course_nucmed_tech/latex/main.md

 *   all corrections for sensitivity, attenuation, Compton scatter and/or randoms are performed well.

-*   the reconstructed image values are calibrated by determining the calibration factor, which converts the reconstructed voxel values into values in Bq/ml, see sections [??](#sec:spectquant) for SPECT and [??](#sec:scalefactor) for PET.
+*   the reconstructed image values are calibrated by determining the calibration factor, which converts the reconstructed voxel values into values in Bq/ml, see sections [](#sec:spectquant) for SPECT and [](#sec:scalefactor) for PET.
 The calibration factor is radionuclide dependent, and in particular in SPECT, this dependence is so complicated that it necessitates determining the calibration factor from phantom measurements for each tracer.

 +++
 (appendix)=